SteamLUG/steamlug-bot/README.txt

 Checks for (and displays) new SteamLUG RSS feed entries.

-Gives title information about URLs.
+Gives title information about URLs (in $GLOBALS['needurlinfo']).

+Provides the original poster's comment for Imgur images, if available.

 Checks for (and displays) new Tweets.